jobinau/pg_gather/docs/waitevents.md

 The page required is not there in the shared buffers and waiting to fetch it.
 High percentage of waits can indicate poor cacheing.

 ## WalSenderMain
-The WAL Senders are just waiting in the main loop.
+WAL Sender process is just waiting in the main loop.
 Ignorable

+## WalSenderWaitForWAL
+WAL Sender process is waiting for the WAL to be flushed.
+The WAL sender sleeps for sometime and wakes up if scoket is available.
+This wait-event is seen in logical replication.